LocalBitcoins/lbcapi/README.md

-lbcapi is a simple python wrapper for the Localbitocins API created to make it easier to make calls to our API and help you to develop applications that interface with LocalBitcoins.com.
+lbcapi is a simple python wrapper for the LocalBitcoins API to make it easier to develop applications that interface with LocalBitcoins.com.

 To install
 ==========